katapultmedia/training-terraform-fargate-intro/README.md

 [AWS Fargate](https://aws.amazon.com/fargate/) is "serverless" compute for containers.
 Ok...there are servers somewhere doing something, BUT you at least don't have to worry about managing infrastructure.
 It makes right-sizing considerably easier.
 Fargate is one of the deployment options for [AWS Elastic Container Service](https://aws.amazon.com/ecs).
 ECS is a container orchestrator like Kubernetes.

+Watch the [ClickOps version](https://youtu.be/imGPwpwm3PY) first to get an understanding of Fargate.
+This tutorial covers going from ClickOps to terraforming the same Fargate setup.

 ## Usage

 This project is not intended to be used as a module for remote use.
 Take the files, customize them, and use them to your hearts content.
 Create an issue if you have questions.